-CBD is one of the hundreds of compounds found in the hemp and cannabis plant.
-Unlike THC which cannabis is known to possess, CBD is not psychoactive and will not get you “high”.
+CBD is one of the hundreds of compounds found in the hemp and cannabis plants.
+Unlike THC, which cannabis is known to possess, CBD is not psychoactive and will not get you “high.”
 It is overwhelmingly becoming a staple with many people and pet owners as a holistic way to approach health and wellness – especially for women.

-Curious why many women are incorporating CBD into their daily health and wellness routine?
+Want to know why are many women incorporating CBD into their daily health and wellness routine?
 We can share some reasons why women, in particular, are using this natural, plant-based wellness alternative in their daily regimen.

 What is CBD?

 CBD (cannabidiol) is one of over 100 cannabinoids found in the cannabis Sativa plant.
-The hemp plant has been used for centuries by cultures across the globe for medicinal purposes before the presence of modern medicine.
+The hemp plant was used for centuries by cultures across the globe for medicinal purposes before modern medicine.

-CBD interacts with the body’s endocannabinoid system which is responsible for supporting homeostasis of organs and systems throughout the body.
+CBD interacts with the body’s endocannabinoid system, which is responsible for supporting the homeostasis of organs and systems throughout the body.

-Unlike its cousin, THC, CBD does not get you high and it is legal.
-There are many scientific and research studies by many organizations into the potential therapeutic benefits that CBD may have and many more to come.
+Unlike its cousin, THC, CBD does not get you high, and it is legal.
+There are many scientific and research studies by many organizations into the potential health benefits that CBD may have, and many more to come.

-Anecdotal evidence from many has suggested that the use of CBD as an addition to their daily health and wellness routine has provided benefits and significant relief for many.
+Anecdotal evidence from many has suggested that the use of CBD extract as an addition to their daily health and wellness routine has provided benefits and significant relief.

 If you are considering trying CBD, we always suggest you speak with your health care practitioner first to agree that CBD is right for you, especially if you are taking prescription medications to ensure that they commingle appropriately.

 Many women have been celebrating this plant-based product for the wide range of issues they have used it for.
-This is all anecdotal because nothing is currently legal to claim until private companies or research institutions put CBD products through clinical trials required to make disease claims according to Food & Drug Administration rules.
+This is all anecdotal because, according to the FDA, it is illegal for private institutions to make claims about treating diseases until the products have gone through clinical trials.

-CBD products come in many forms – CBD oil tinctures, CBD infused lotions, CBD gummies, CBD softgels, and even CBD oil pet tinctures!
+CBD products come in many forms – CBD oil tinctures, CBD topicals, CBD gummies, CBD softgels, and even CBD oil pet tinctures!
 You have to determine what format and what you are looking to address before settling on the product you intend to purchase.

-Many products you may see on the shelves of your local pharmacy or grocery store are now infused with CBD and I’m confident there are many more to come!
+Many products you may see on the shelves of your local pharmacy or grocery store are now infused with CBD, and we're confident there are many more to come!

 Before your need for instant gratification kicks in and you purchase a CBD product, there are some things you should consider before buying CBD.
 You have come to the right place because we’ve got that for you: